The first installment in my Classic Hollywood Christmas series finding WifeSavers principles in my favorite old Hollywood Christmas classics…

 For months, in their daily interactions as clerks, Mr. Kralik and Miss Novak choose to see one another in the worst possible light, every little thing filtered through the lens of pride and offense.
 In their regular interactions by letter, however, the couple chooses to see one another in the best possible light.
 Which relationship will triumph?… If you haven’t seen the film (and you should), I’ll give you a hint: It’s the one, the only one, that can lead to happily ever after.

-Leave a comment on this post to be entered in The Third Annual Wife for Life Classic Hollywood Christmas Giveaway!
-All thoughtful commenters on this blog between now and 9am PST December 23rd, 2016, will be entered in a RANDOM.ORG drawing for one of three Hollywood Christmas classics on DVD.
+Leave a comment on this post to be entered in The Fifth Annual Classic Hollywood Christmas Giveaway!
+All thoughtful commenters on this blog between now and 11:59m PST December 31st, 2018, will be entered in a RANDOM.ORG drawing for one of FOUR Hollywood Christmas classics on DVD (including It’s a Wonderful Life) as well as an autographed copy of Wife for Life: The Power to Succeed in Marriage.
 Each comment (one per post please) will count as an entry.
-Come back and comment on all our December blog posts to better your chances!
+Come back and comment on all the Hollywood Christmas Classics blog posts (published Wednesdays in December) to better your chances!